waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 - The user knows when they have brought something

 ### Identified Need or Problem
-Popularity/exposure, My friend makes crochet but doesn't have a website that she could use to get orders for her products.
+Popularity/exposure, My friend makes crochet but doesn't have a website that she could use to get orders for her crochet products.

 ### End-User Requirements